4GeeksAcademy/python-pandas-tutorial/.learn/exercises/03-Dataset/README.md

 Possible datasets based on your objective prediccion:

-- If sell shoes, how much shoes do I need in my wharehouse for the next month?
+- If we sell shoes, how much shoes do I need in my wharehouse for the next month?
 A good dataset will be sales from the past 2 years.
 - I'm we are building a program to diagnost neumonia, a good dataset will be 100 xrays with neumonia and 100 x-rays without neumonia.

 You have to be creative when creating your datasets, think about all the variables that affect a predicion and try collecting and organizing everthing in one or many datasets.